bit0r1n/nimspotify/README.md

 # spotify

 A Nim wrapper for the Spotify Web API.
+Point of this fork is make it only async to handle rate-limit and return only response of Spotify, not the wrapper with `data, error, ...`

 ## Usage